Close

 Encourage learning at home:

-• Establish a routine to keep children on schedule with their homework and provide plenty of praise for a job well done.
+• Establish a routine to keep your student on schedule with homework, and provide plenty of praise for a job well done.

 • Take advantage of available resources to support education and learning at home.